Fast degree-preserving rewiring of complex networks: Background Original rewiring algorithm

 A graph or network is an object comprised of a set of $N$ nodes and a set of $L$ links (or edges) that connect these nodes.
 The number of edges that are connected to a node is called the \textit{degree} of a node and is denoted $k$.
 The \textit{degree distribution} $p_k$ of a graph (i.e., the distribution of the probability that a randomly chosen node has degree $k$), is the subject of much research~\cite{albert2002statistical, amaral2000classes, newman2001random}.
 In addition, the \textit{assortativity} of a graph, which is the correlation between the degrees of nodes that are connected by edges, has important practical consequence, such as impacting the rate at which a disease will spread across a network~\cite{newman2002assortative}.
 We can vary the latter of these properties while keeping the former fixed through the use of a degree-preserving rewiring algorithm.

-Often attributed to \citeauthor{van2010influence}, the degree preserving rewiring algorithm works as follows.
-Two edges ($a \sim b$) and ($c \sim d$) are selected.
-The ways in which to configure two edges among these four nodes, i.e., ($a \sim c$) and ($b \sim d$) or ($a \sim d$) and ($b \sim c$) are considered.
-If the goal is to increase the assortativity, then a pair of edges that results in an increase in the assortativity is selected.
-If disassortativity is desired, then a pair of edges that reduces the assortativity is selected.
-Figure~\ref{fig:originalAlgorithm} demonstrates the two ways in which a selected pair of edges can be rewired.
-The choice of situation (a) or (b) is based on the formula for the degree assortativity, denoted by $r$ described in \cite{van2010influence},
+First introduced in~\cite{maslov2002originalrewiring}, the degree-preserving rewiring algorithm works as follows.
+We select two edges, ($a, b$) and ($c, d$).
+We consider the ways in which to configure two edges among these four nodes, i.e., ($a, c$) and ($b, d$) or ($a, d$) and ($b, c$).
+If our goal is to increase the assortativity, then we select a pair of edges that results in an increase in the assortativity.
+If we want to induce disassortativity, then we select a pair of edges that reduces the assortativity.
+In Figure~\ref{fig:originalAlgorithm}, we demonstrate the two ways in which a selected pair of edges can be rewired.
+The choice of situation (a) or (b) (or the original) is based on the formula for the degree assortativity, denoted by $r$ described in~\cite{van2010influence},

-In this equation, $k_i$ is the degree of node $i$.
-The authors note that a degree-preserving rewiring will only change the numerator of the fraction in Equation~(\ref{eqn:vanmeighemassort}).
-When two edges are rewired, there are three ways in which the edges can be formed (including the original two edges) which are shown in Figure~\ref{fig:originalAlgorithm}.
-In the scenario in which $k_{n_1} \ge k_{n_2} \ge k_{n_3} \ge k_{n_4}$ where $k_{n_i}$ is the degree of node $i$ in Figure~\ref{fig:originalAlgorithm}, we would have $r_b \ge r \ge r_a$, where $r$ is the assortativity of the graph before the rewiring step and $r_a$ and $r_b$ are the assortativity values after rewiring to configuration $a$ and $b$ respectively.
-As such, if we want to increase the assortativity, we would choose configuration $b$, and if we wish to decrease the assortativity we would choose configuration $a$.
+In this equation, $k_i$ is the degree of node $i$, and the subscript $e$ indicates we are summing over all edges.
+The authors~\cite{van2010influence} note that a degree-preserving rewiring will only change the numerator of the fraction in Equation~(\ref{eqn:vanmeighemassort}).
+When we rewire two edges, there are three possible pairs of edges which we can form (including the original pair).
+We show these in Figure~\ref{fig:originalAlgorithm}.
+A similar figure appears in~\cite{SHANG201749}.
+A successful rewiring requires that the edges we wish to form do not already exist in the graph.
+In the scenario in which $k_{n_1} \ge k_{n_2} \ge k_{n_3} \ge k_{n_4}$ - where $k_{n_i}$ is the degree of node $i$ - in Figure~\ref{fig:originalAlgorithm}, we would have $r_{(\rm B)} \ge r \ge r_{( \rm A)}$, where $r$ is the assortativity of the graph before the rewiring step and $r_{(\rm A)}$ and $r_{(\rm B)}$ are the assortativity values after rewiring to configuration $(\rm A)$ and $(\rm B)$ respectively.
+If we want to increase the assortativity, we would choose configuration $(\rm B)$, and if we wish to decrease the assortativity we would choose configuration $(\rm A)$.

+Much research on rewiring algorithms pertains to the development of algorithms that produce maximally assortative graphs, or ``good'' results~\cite{stokes2018common, winterbach2012greedy, meghanathan2016maximal}.
+As noted by the authors of~\cite{stokes2018common}, common algorithms often fail to provide the graph with maximum assortativity for a given degree sequence, which they prove by finding counter examples in each case.